leo-lox/camelus/docs/README.md

 ## 4. Architecture

 ![Unbenanntes Diagramm5 drawio](https://github.com/user-attachments/assets/5249797c-5053-40f5-8c26-5ea6c15bf6ef)
-In the app's architecture, components are organized into three primary categories: Atoms, molecules and providers.
-Atoms are the most basic ui elements used frequently throughout the app.
-In this picture is a feed with two posts in it.
-It shows the components.
+In the app's architecture, components are organized into three primary categories: Atoms, molecules and providers as shown in the picture.
+It shows two posts on the feed from camelus.